Tanker ships, commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargo in bulk.

 Before the inert gas is delivered into cargo tanks, it must pass first in a deck water seal.

-Deck seal, as most commonly referred to, is an equipment used to purify or wash the IG before being delivered into the tank.
+Deck seal, as most commonly referred to, is the equipment used to purify or wash the inert gas (I.G.) before being delivered into the tank.

-More importantly, its function is to prevents backflow of toxic gases coming from the cargo tank to the engine room.
+More importantly, its function is to prevent the backflow of toxic gases coming from the cargo tank to the engine room.

 11. IG Branches

 The IG line is further branched into smaller pipelines going to individual tanks.

 These lines are called IG branches or IG Local and are connected to the tank using a valve.

 Some terminals don’t allow venting into the atmosphere.
 Thus, the vapor coming out of the ship’s tanks during loading operation is returned to the shore facility using a vapor return line.

 The ship’s vapor line has its own manifold and is connected to individual tanks.
 A flexible hose is connected here that leads back to the terminal.

 Some tankers use inert gas to reduce the oxygen content inside the cargo tank.
 They use an equipment called the inert gas plant to do it.